Grade 5 Curriculum

 Mathematics

-In School Year 2024-25, Somerville Public Schools is implementing the Illustrative Mathematics (IM) curriculum districtwide in grades 3-5.
-You can find more information on the publisher's website.
+Illustrative Mathematics (IM) curriculum districtwide in grades K-8.
+You can find more information for families in this document.

 During the year, students in the fifth grade will be working on: